coallaoh/Principles/principles/phd/README.md

 In the context of machine learning research, a person can be considered an expert if they have served as the first author for at least three successful research projects.
 As the main planner, primary coder, and primary writer for respective conference papers, they have demonstrated their competence.
 Additionally, they must be capable of explaining the fundamental principles and mechanisms behind their research contributions.

-Minimum: Three first-author conference papers published in top-tier venues or their equivalent.
+**Minimum**: Three first-author conference papers published in top-tier venues or their equivalent.
 The ability to articulate both the high-level story and technical details is essential.

-Ideal: A more extensive publication record and compelling narratives to support their accomplishments.
+**Ideal**: A more extensive publication record and compelling narratives to support their accomplishments.